mark-lester/cardano/README.md

 234
  5
 ``````
-and another file that you fill with rabuses you want to also repeat mirrored vertically so you don't have to do those twice e.g.
+If you need more than 9 characters just roll onto the alphabet, upper or lower case. so 'A' or 'a' means 10th.
+There is a secondary rabuse file, by default called mirrors.def, containing all the rabuses you want to also repeat mirrored vertically, so you don't have to do those twice e.g.
 ```
  1
  2
 345
 ``````
-And any non vertically symmetrical crucifixes we want.
+And any non vertically symmetrical crucifixes we may want.
+There is a default rabuses file included in the distrubution which has all basic vertically symetrical rabuses such as straight lines but also captial Is that we suspect, including a mirror rabuses file containing all the simple diagonals, and all the 3 and 5 wide crucifixes including Ts defined.
+These all get duplicated upside down.
-So we can define all the diagonals if we want
+The diagonals just look like this
 ```
 1
  2